 This creates a whole lot of mess and noise in QuickBooks Online.
-Mess and noise, you can surely do without.
+Mess and noise, by the way, that you can surely do without.
 It’s like that time you were making a phone call and found that your toddler had gotten hold of a sharpie.
 You won’t be able to see sharpies in the same light after that.
 That is the mess you will view if you try to sync these two programs together.
 A big toddler sharpie mess.
-Sometimes no matter how hard you scrub that mess just never quite disappears.
+Sometimes no matter how hard you scrub, that mess just never quite disappears.

 Bringing in Individual Sales Orders